p0ubelle/Rcheat/README.md

 ## Features

-- **Custom Font Installation**: The app checks for and installs custom fonts dynamically.
+- **Custom Font Installation**: The app checks for and installs custom fonts dynamically --> [About](https://learn.microsoft.com/fr-fr/windows/win32/gdi/windows-gdi)
 - **Discord Integration**: Includes a button directly to connected to a discord bot thanks to OAuth 2.0 --> [About](https://discord.com/developers/docs/topics/oauth2)

 ## Requirements